reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 ### User Notification Service

 The listener or the consumer logic in the User Notification or any other service can be written similarly as above.
-We will look into the service layer implementation for this service.
+We will look into the service layer implementation for this service:

 ```java
 @Slf4j